The best Boiled Chicken Recipe Ever - delicious tender, juicy shredded chicken with just a few basic ingredients.

 - Arrange chicken so it is submerged in stock.

-- Place lid on pot and cook on low, gently boiling for 1 1/2 hours.
+- Place lid on pot and cook on low, gently boiling for 30-45 minutes - until chicken is fork tender and the internal temperature is 165 degrees.

 - Watch to make sure too much stock doesnt evaporate - if it does before chicken is soft, add a little water to the pot.

-- Place chicken breasts in stand mixer with paddle attatchment, and bet on low for 30-40 seconds, until chicken is shredded.
+- Place chicken breasts in stand mixer with paddle attachment, and bet on low for 30-40 seconds, until chicken is shredded.

 - Toss in any extra liquid from pot, up to 1 cup (toss anything over 1 cups worth so you don't have soggy chicken - but do save some liquid to prevent dry chicken.)